 Instead, Leto’s eyes were filled with recognition, surprise and then….relief?
 Leto almost looked teary with happiness “you survived!” no…this was not how it was supposed to go.

-Cleo felt her voice shake “I survived?
+Her voice was shaking “I survived?
 Is that all you have to say?”
 Leto moved to hug her, but she stepped away.
 Why?

 His happiness became tainted with worry “what are you talking about?” how did he not understand?…why was he not….

 Cleo started to shake “I…I betrayed you…I had you thrown in prison!
-I used you…” Leto took a step back, suddenly a bit sad.
+I used you…” Leto took a step back, suddenly mellow.

 His voice was also a bit shaky “But you helped me survive, we were friends…I understand that you had to do what you did…” No, that was wrong, none of that was true.